-The term sans culottes is French for ‘without britches’.
+The term sans-culottes is French for ‘without britches’.
 It was initially a humorous term, describing a young man caught in an embarrassing situation with a woman.
 It first appeared in a political context in 1790, to describe townsmen who wore pantaloons (long trousers) instead of the knee-length britches favoured by the nobility and wealthy bourgeoisie.
 It was first used in royalist newspapers, to ridicule working class members of the Jacobin club.
 Before long the phrase sans culottes was in common use, describing urban workers, artisans or small businessmen, especially those who supported the revolution.
-Later, a sans culotte was a political radical from the working classes and sections of Paris.
+Later, the popular perception of a sans-culotte was a political radical from the working classes and sections of Paris.

-What were the political aims of the sans culottes?
-For the most part they were democratic, egalitarian and wanted price controls on food and essential commodities.
-Their aims beyond that are open to conjecture.
-Some historians have categorised sans culottism as a petit bourgeois movement, dominated by tradesmen and small business owners.
-Gwyn Williams researched 450 influential sans culottes leaders and found that almost two thirds were artisans and shopkeepers, while only one in ten was a wage earner.
+What were the political aims of the sans-culottes?
+For the most part, they were democratic, egalitarian and wanted price controls on food and essential commodities.
+Beyond that, their aims are unclear and open to conjecture.
+Some historians have categorised sans-culottism as a petit bourgeois movement, dominated by tradesmen and small business owners.
+Gwyn Williams researched 450 influential sans-culottes leaders and found that almost two-thirds were artisans and shopkeepers, while only one in ten was a wage earner.
 They were not anti-capitalist, Williams contends, nor were they opposed to wealth or private property, only its concentration in the hands of a privileged few.
-In contrast, the socialist historian Albert Soboul sees the sans culottes as class warriors.
+In contrast, the socialist historian Albert Soboul sees the sans-culottes as class warriors.
 They were ‘Marxists before Marx’ who sought to destroy the aristocracy and remake the world along socialist lines.
-Revisionists like Alfred Cobban reject the suggestion that the sans culottes were themselves a social class or even a homogenous group.
-There was too much diversity in their ranks, their motives were often unclear and they usually responded to events, rather than leading or creating them.
+Revisionists like Alfred Cobban reject the suggestion that the sans-culottes were themselves a social class or even a homogenous group.
+There was too much diversity in their ranks; their motives were often unclear; and they usually responded to events rather than leading or creating them.

 Albert Soboul, historian

-As this stereotype took hold, the sans culotte was hailed as the backbone of the revolution, perhaps the purest type of revolutionary.
-It became fashionable for supporters of the revolution, whatever their class or upbringing, to dress in the garb of the sans culotte: long-legged trousers, a short-tailed carmagnole coat and the bonnet rouge or ‘liberty cap’.
+As this stereotype took hold, the sans-culotte was hailed as the backbone of the revolution and the purest type of revolutionary.
+It became fashionable for supporters of the revolution, whatever their class or upbringing, to dress in the garb of the sans-culotte: long-legged trousers, a short-tailed carmagnole coat and the bonnet rouge or ‘liberty cap’.
 Formal modes of address like “Monsieur”, “Madame” and “Mademoiselle” were abandoned in favour of the more egalitarian and patriotic “Citoyen” and “Citoyenne”.
 Those who refused to embrace this adoration and mimicry of the Parisian working classes were open to suspicion.
-But while perceptions of the sans culottes shaped revolutionary culture, by late 1793 the political influence of the sans culottes was beginning to wane.
-The National Convention was now dominated by Robespierre and the Jacobins, who began to centralise their power and unfurl the Reign of Terror.
-This involved a curtailment of sans culotte political activity.
-In September the government limited sectional assemblies to a maximum of two five-hour meetings per week.
+But while perceptions of the sans-culottes shaped revolutionary culture, by late 1793 the political influence of the sans-culottes was beginning to wane.
+The National Convention was now dominated by Robespierre and the Jacobins, who moved to centralise their power and unfurl the Reign of Terror.
+This involved some curtailment of sans-culotte political activity.
+In September, the government limited sectional assemblies to a maximum of two five-hour meetings per week.
 The Convention also nobbled the autonomy of the Paris Commune, the other institutional beacon for Parisian radicals.
-There were attempts to mobilise the sans culottes in 1794 and 1795 but these lacked the impact of earlier journées.
+There were attempts to mobilise the sans-culottes in 1794 and 1795 but these lacked the impact of earlier journées.

-2. The leaders of the Parisian sans culottes were found in the sectional assemblies and the Commune, particularly after August 1792.
-Most sans culottes themselves were not involved in organised politics.
+2. The leaders of the Parisian sans-culottes were found in the sectional assemblies and the Commune, particularly after August 1792.
+Most sans-culottes themselves, however, were not involved in organised political groups.

-3. Broadly speaking, the sans culottes wanted a democratic government with universal suffrage, as well as price controls on food and other essential goods.
-Their political aims beyond that are a matter of debate.
+3. Broadly speaking, the sans-culottes wanted a democratic government with universal suffrage, as well as price controls on food and other essential goods.
+Their aims beyond that are a matter of debate.

-4. The sans culottes are best known for their use of mob violence and intimidation to bring about political change.
-They were involved in almost all of the violent journées in Paris in 1789-93.
+4. The sans-culottes are best known for their use of mob violence and intimidation to bring about political change.
+They were involved in almost all of the violent journées in Paris during the early 1790s.

-5. During the radical period in 1793-94, propaganda and popular culture celebrated the sans culottes as the humble vanguard of the French Revolution.
+5. During the radical period in 1793-94, propaganda and popular culture hailed the sans-culottes as the humble vanguard of the French Revolution.
 Their political impact, however, was negated by the growing centralisation of Jacobin power.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation: